alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 Basically, this implementation is 2x faster than Google's Guava and 10-80x than Twitter's Algebird.
 Other benchmarks you can find in [the "benchmarks' module on github][github-benchmarks]

-Warning: These are synthetic benchmarks in the isolated environment.
-Usually the difference in throughput and latency is bigger in production systems.
+Warning: These are synthetic benchmarks in isolated environment.
+Usually the difference in throughput and latency is bigger in production system because it will stress the GC, lead to slow allocation paths and higher latencies, trigger the GC, etc.

 ### Where to use?

 High performance and low latency systems.
-Big Data and Machine learning systems with a lot of data and unique elements.
+Big Data and Machine learning systems with a lot of data and billions of unique elements.

 #### When not to use it:
 You are ok with your current solution.
 Most software don’t have to be fast.
-You trust only proven and battle tested libraries from famous companies like Google or Twitter.
+You trust only proven and battle-tested libraries from famous companies like Google or Twitter.
-You want it to work out of the box.
+You want it to work out-of-the-box.

-### TODO
+### What's next?

 Feedback is welcome and appreciated.
 The next step will be to implement [the Stable Bloom filter][stable] data structure because there's no good implementation.
 I plan to do some experiments with [the Cuckoo filer data structure][cuckoo].
 Any experience so far?

+Thank you!

   [github-source]: https://github.com/alexandrnikitin/bloom-filter-scala
   [youtube-bored]: https://www.youtube.com/watch?v=-WdYo3WlETY